llajas/xInput-Switch/xInput2Serial/README.md

 - JavaFX library
 - Jamepad library for gamepad support
 - JNA library for interacting with native OS features
+- Python 3.10 or later (for the optional Python implementation)
+- `pyserial` and `pygame` libraries, plus `pywin32` on Windows if window binding is desired

 #### Building the Package